 At the same time, bloggers get busy during the IFBC and revert back to their regular lives once returning home, making it sometimes difficult to actually write and publish all those creative posts one thinks up while attending.

 To help everyone keep track of the hundreds of blog posts that come out of the conference, please fill out the form below when you write a post about IFBC17.
-You can also view all IFBC17 blog posts from your fellow attendees.

 As an incentive, for each blog post that substantially mentions Sacramento, you will be entered in a free return trip to our host city, including two airplane tickets (some blackout dates apply) and two nights hotel.
 In addition, if you write about a sponsor, speaker, or our host city, we’ll let that sponsor or speaker know and encourage them to promote it on social media.